thex3family/thex3family-website/public/content/terms-of-use/index.md

 **Geographic Restrictions**

-The owner of the Websites is based in Switzerland.
-We make no claims that the Websites or any of its content is accessible or appropriate outside of Switzerland.
+The owner of the Websites is based in the United States Of America.
+We make no claims that the Websites or any of its content is accessible or appropriate outside of the United States Of America.
 Access to the Websites may not be legal by certain persons or in certain countries.
-If you access the Websites from outside Switzerland, you do so on your own initiative and are responsible for compliance with local laws.
+If you access the Websites from outside the United States Of America, you do so on your own initiative and are responsible for compliance with local laws.

 **Disclaimer of Warranties**